-Understanding that this survey was conducted on a social media site and results may be flawed, one thing is for certain, in every high school in which there is a theatre department/program students are disproportionately trained in acting over any technical, design, or creative collaborator area of the production team.
+Understanding that this survey was conducted on social media and results may be flawed, one thing is for certain.
+In every high school with a theatre department, students are disproportionately trained in acting over any technical, design, or other creative collaborator area.
 Why is that?
-Why does this field, that absolutely needs every member of the team in order to succeed, favor one area over others?
-And not even just that, but the area that is much harder to succeed in over the areas that are frequently hiring and lacking in available artists?
-I will admit that there is one area that I failed to add to the survey and that is technical operations, without them shows really wouldn’t be possible.
-If you are reading this and you are a light board operator, sound board operator, dresser, fly crew member, or running crew member, thank you for what you do.
-You are valued.
-Something else that stood out to me when taking this poll were some of the comments provided by the surveyed to elaborate on their responses (or lack of responses to the poll).
-For privacy purposes their names have been withheld, but I would like to share a few of their responses with you.
+Why does this field, that needs every member of the team in order to succeed, favor one area over others?
+Not even just that, but the area that is harder to succeed in over the areas that are lacking in available artists?

 “In high school?
 Literally nothing.
 There were no theatre classes even offered at my school until my senior year.”

 “I didn’t learn anything in high school about theatre.
 My school didn’t fund any of the arts.”